 An amp is a measurement of electrical current.
 It is a measurement of how much energy an appliance is using at a given moment.
 This number is important when it comes to safety because wire to carry power is given a rating to carry only so much current due to its size and heat dissipation.
-Finding the current rate can be by using an amp meter or through a basic math calculation.
+Finding the current rate can be done by using an amp meter or through a basic math calculation.
 To find amps, you must divide the watts by the voltage.

 What can you run if you’re RV is plugged into a 30amp or 50amp outlet?
 Make sure you download our handy chart below!